oracle-livelabs/apex/ai-interactive-report-lab/lab-2-configure-an-ai-service/lab-2-configure-an-ai-service.md

 This task sets the service foundation for every AI-driven action later in the workshop.
 A valid Generative AI service provider and web credentials ensure that report creation, AI search, and chat interactions all use the same trusted connection.

-1. To configure the Generative AI service in your workspace, navigate back to Oracle APEX Homepage and click **Enable AI** in the top navigation bar.
+1. To configure the Generative AI service in your workspace, navigate back to Oracle APEX Homepage from the left navigation menu and click **Enable AI** in the top navigation bar.
 This option appears only if no AI service has been configured yet.

     Alternatively, from the workspace home page, navigate to **App Builder > Workspace Utilities > Generative AI** to access the configuration settings.